 4.2.1.1.2.1 S102_BathymetryValues semantics

-The class S102_BathymetryValues is related to S102_GridS102BathymetryCoverage by a composition relationship in which an ordered sequence of depthEstimate values provide data values for each grid cell.
+The class S102_BathymetryValues is related to S102BathymetryCoverage by a composition relationship in which an ordered sequence of elevation values provide data values for each grid cell.
 The class S102_BathymetryValues inherits from S100_Grid.

 4.2.1.1.2.2 values

 The attribute values has the values class Record which is a sequence of value items that shall assign values to the grid points.
-There is a single value in each record in the S102_BathymetryValues class which provides the depthEstimate for the grid cell.
+There is a single value in each record in the S102_BathymetryValues class which provides the elevation for the grid cell.
 The definition for the depth type is defined by the depthCorrectionType attribute in the S102_DataIdentification class.

 4.2.1.1.3 S102_UncertaintyValues